 Home Management Of Skin Rashes After Fever

 Most viral illnesses require time to run their course, and most toddlers feel better after the fever ends.
-Viral rashes after fever may not require treatment since it fades away in a short time.
+After fever, viral rashes in babies and toddlers may not require treatment since they fade away in a short time.
 You may try the following home care measures during these illnesses to ease the symptoms.

 While you take care of the toddler, ensure your safety.
 To prevent the spread of rashes and allergic reactions, washing your hands with soap and water before and after touching the child during these illnesses is vital.